 Yes.
-Buprenorphine is an opioid, so it is a medication that works similarly to other opioids by binding to the opioid receptors in the brain.
+Buprenorphine is an opioid or a narcotic, so it works similarly to other opioids by binding to the opioid receptors in the brain.
 However, it is a partial opioid agonist, meaning that it still binds to opioid receptors, but the action is weaker than other opioids like heroin or fentanyl, therefore it is much less likely to produce a high.